utkuakyuz/Admin-Dashboard-News-Script/README.md

 * Vue Router: A routing library for Vue applications
 * Axios: A promise-based HTTP client for making API requests
 * Bootstrap 4: A popular UI framework for responsive web design
-* jQuery: A JavaScript library for manipulating the DOM and handling events
 * Popper.js: A JavaScript library for positioning tooltips and popovers
 * FontAwesome: A library of icons and symbols for web design
 * Vue Chart 3: A charting library for Vue applications